sardonrx/quotes/README.md

 ## Overview

-The Quotes Generator is a simple project that allows users to generate random quotes.
+The Quotes Generator is a simple app that allows users to generate random quotes.
 Whether you're looking for inspiration, motivation, or just a good laugh, this generator provides a diverse collection of quotes to suit various moods.

 ## Live Site